4.8 Rating On Google Reviews™

 You may need a lead saddle installing beneath your ridge.
 A lead saddle is an essential part of your leadwork when a home has a chimney that sits at the apex of the roof, and acts as a bridge between the front and rear slate soakers or tile flashings on your chimney.

 I had dry verge fitted to my home last year and some of them are now hanging off.
 Is this common?

 Not with the actual dry verge themselves, but it is quite common with the installation of them.
 Dry verge have a top and bottom, slot and slide feature on them.
 If either the top or bottom of the dry verge are not in the slot correctly then they will not stay in position for long, and will start to look like they are hanging off.

 Not neccessarily.
-The problem could be down to a blocked outlet or gutters or worst case scenario, incorrect fall on the guttering.
-All 3 are not major problems and can rectified quite easily.
+The problem could be down to a blocked outlet or gutters.
+Or worst case scenario, incorrect fall of the guttering.
+All three are not major problems and can be rectified quite easily.